WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Experimental Results

 \subsection{RQ2: Analyzing Performance Across Websites and Task Categories}

 In this subsection we address RQ2 by breakdowning success rate by website and task category.

 \paragraph{\textbf{Performance breakdown by websites:}} Although websites share underlying structural principles~(e.g., settings accessible through profile icon on top right corner), their specific user interfaces are unique.
 To understand if models struggle with any distinct website environments, we analyze the performance breakdown across individual websites in the \wonavE variant~(refer to \Cref{tab:suc_by_web_and_model_wonav}).
-As one would expect from earlier results, Gemini-3-Pro is the best or joint-best performing model for 17 out of the 28 websites.
+As one would expect from earlier results, Gemini-3-Pro is the best or joint-best performing model for 21 out of the 28 websites.

 However, the overall results convey some interesting anomalies where lower-ranked models from \Cref{sec:rq1} perform better.
-For example, Claude-Haiku-4.5 achieves a perfect success rate on Coursera~(6 out of 6 instances), outperforming both Gemini-3-Pro~(4 instances) and its more capable counterpart Claude-Sonnet-4.5~(4 instances).
+For example, Claude-Haiku-4.5 achieves a perfect success rate on Coursera~(6 out of 6 instances), outperforming both Gemini-3-Pro~(4 instances) and its more capable counterpart Claude-Sonnet-4.5~(3 instances).
 Similarly, GPT-5-mini matches Gemini-3-Pro on Reddit by solving all 10 instances, and nearly solves all Grammarly instances~(9 out of 10).
 For both these websites, GPT-5-mini also outperforms GPT-5.1~(8 and 5 instances, respectively).

-The results also reveal that even the best performing models can struggle with certain websites are harder to understand and interact with.
-For example, it can be noted that seven out of the eight models fail to achieve 50\% success rate on Steam~(17 instances), and even Gemini-3-Pro can only get 9 out of 17 tasks right.
-The same is also observable with Docker and Goal, where five of the eight models can only solve less than 50\% of the instances.
-It is to be noted that all 6 Goal instances belong to the same task category(~\Cref{tab:task_categories}), Notification \& Communication Preferences.
+The results also reveal that even the best performing models can struggle with certain websites that are harder to understand and interact with.
+For example, it can be noted that seven out of the eight models fail to achieve 50\% success rate on Steam~(17 instances), and even Gemini-3-Pro can only get 8 out of 17 tasks right.
+The same is also observable with Docker and Goal, where five of the eight models can only solve less than or equal to 50\% of the instances.
+Note that all 6 Goal instances belong to the same task category~(\Cref{tab:task_categories}), Notification \& Communication Preferences.
 This supports the hypothesis that models indeed struggle with specific UI patterns and layouts that are unique across websites.